aio-libs/aiohttp/docs/client.rst

     'example_cookie_value'

 .. note::

    Response cookies contain only values, that were in ``Set-Cookie`` headers of the **last** request in redirection chain.
 To gather cookies between all redirection requests you can use :ref:`aiohttp.ClientSession
    <aiohttp-client-session>` object.

 Timeouts
 --------

-You should use ``asyncio.wait_for()`` method if you want to limit time to wait for a response from a server::
+You should use :func:`asyncio.wait_for()` coroutine if you want to limit time to wait for a response from a server::

     >>> yield from asyncio.wait_for(